CuriousTech/ESP07_Multi/README.md

 A GET /iot.php?name=file will return the data in the xml file.

 chart.php?name=filename will draw a chart.
 This one is designed for data, temp, rh, volts.

+setip.php?name=filename will create iot/filename.php as a redirector to your device. fwdip.php?name=myDevice will create server/iot/myDevice.php with script to forward all GET data.